Firstly I suggest (and require) a short phone call.

 I prefer to work with all clients online for first two or three sessions regardless of how we will work ongoing - Online / In Person

 I am double vaccinated and boosted re Covid -19.
 If you want to work in person with me you will need to be at least double vaccinated, if not then we can work online.

 Individual in person sessions last approximately an hour (50-60 minutes) ending when a natural stopping point is reached - there is always a decent time gap between clients so there will be no risk of bumping into other clients to protect your privacy and anonymity.

 I retrained as a therapist mid life having found therapy incredibly useful and life changing myself during my early twenties, which led to my successful first Professional career and and better Relationships with all those in my Personal and Professional life, and an internal sense of ease and relief - Feeling and Being OK with myself and others.

-I am a Qualified Accredited Counsellor with NCS, offering Psychotherapy and Counselling.
+I am a Qualified Accredited Counsellor with NCS, I offer Psychotherapy and Counselling.

-I hold a post Grad Certificate in Supervision for Caring Professions including Counsellors, and offer Supervision.
+I hold a post Grad cross modality Certificate in Supervision for talking Therapists and offer Supervision.

-I completed 5 years of core training in Transactional Analysis Psychotherapy (under UKCP criteria, level 7 / Masters) and will take my UKCP membership exam in due course.
+I completed 5 years of core training in Transactional Analysis Psychotherapy (under UKCP criteria, level 7 / Masters) and will take my CTA exam in due course leading to UKCP membership.
 I engage with ongoing CPD on a regular basis.
 I have multiple supervisors with different outlooks.